 The Cacao Farm and Waimea

-When I travel, I use my expeditions to learn what is happening with tropical fruits all over the word.
+When I travel, I use my expeditions to learn what is happening with tropical fruits all over the world.
 Cacao has long been an interest to me.
 Fairchild’s International Chocolate Festival is gaining more popularity each year, and the Fruit Program is becoming more involved in this event.
-We visited The Hawaiian Chocolate Company in Kalilua Kona to learn more about cacao.
+We visited The Hawaiian Chocolate Company in Kalilua-Kona to learn more about cacao.
 They offer tours every day and they are part of the program for cruise ships when they make port in the island.

 Cacao, which is native to South America, was first planted in Hawaii by German physician William Hillebrand in 1850, according to state records.
 Though long studied as a plantation crop, the big challenge has been making money from the plant, which is well suited to Hawaii’s climate but can be tricky to grow and requires expertise in processing into chocolate.